Information for New Students

 - Mail your form to the Student Health Center.

 Students with private health insurance should become familiar with their plan prior to coming to college.
-For example, students should check with their insurance provider regarding which labs are acceptable to use for blood tests, cultures, etc. Students should also inquire if “referrals” from their Primary Care Provider are required for medical specialist visits.
+For example, students should check with their insurance provider regarding which labs are acceptable to use for blood tests, cultures, etc. Students should also inquire if “referrals” from their Primary Care Provider are required by their insurance plan for medical specialist visits.
 Families may need to request an additional insurance card for their college student.
 Students will need to carry their own health insurance card at college.

 Students with Complex or Chronic Medical Conditions